 I’m finally satisfied.
 I’ve ferreted out much evidence in which a very plain trail has been revealed.
 After due examination of that trail, I have been able to make some very well-informed decisions bringing a great deal of peace, joy, freedom, and satisfaction to my soul.
 This Christian Passover Meal was only one result of the direction my walk with God is now going.

 “Fellowship of the White Path” will continue.
 It has been excellent, and it has been “fellowship”, and like family.
 God confirmed to me it must continue when he showed me the next step, and it is a big one.
 We actually have a plan for outreach in our area!
 It’s not the usual sort of thing and I’m curious how it will go?
-I received this idea while in prayer on Monday morning, the day our Lord resurrected, this idea burst into my head.

 One goal of my Teepee Retreat is to create a garden area.
 The Teepee must be situated in an atmosphere promoting the Presence of God, and for maximizing a persons focus on hearing God.
 But suddenly I saw myself creating what I’m calling “Turtle Gardens” in various places!

 The first will be here at our city house.
 I intend to invite a few others to have a “box” in the garden in which they can grow something they would like, and enjoy the garden.
 But it doesn’t stop there.
 I have a few people I’m meeting with this coming Sunday.
 We’re having a small meeting in a mall food court, of all places.
 (LOL).
 I’m going to ask them if they want to have help starting something in their back yard?
 No matter how simple it is!
 Maybe even just some tomatoes!
 But it will be a chance to fellowship and open a door for ministry.
 A door leading to “discipleship”.